jax-ml/jax/docs/notebooks/xmap_tutorial.md

 In all the previous examples, we haven't said a word about parallelism and for a good reason.
 By default `xmap` doesn't perform any parallelization and vectorizes the computation in the same way `vmap` does (i.e. it still executes on a single device).
 To partition the computation over multiple accelerators we have to introduce one more concept: _resource axes_.

-The basic idea is that logical axes (the ones that appear in named shapes) assume that we have abundant hadware and memory, but before the program is to be executed, they have to be placed somewhere.
-The default (`vmap`-like) evaluation style pays a high memory cost on the deafult JAX device.
+The basic idea is that logical axes (the ones that appear in named shapes) assume that we have abundant hardware and memory, but before the program is to be executed, they have to be placed somewhere.
+The default (`vmap`-like) evaluation style pays a high memory cost on the default JAX device.
 By mapping logical axes to (one or more) resource axes through the `axis_resources` argument, we can control how `xmap` evaluates the computation.

 ```{code-cell}
 :id: NnggOzOD8rl1